Japan: Sports

 Traditionally, sumo is considered Japan's national sport.
 Japanese martial arts such as judo and kendo are taught as part of the compulsory junior high school curriculum.
-Baseball is the most popular spectator sport in the country.
+Karate, which originated in the Ryukyu Kingdom, is popular across the world and has been included in the Olympic Games.
+Baseball is the most popular sport in the country.
 Japan's top professional league, Nippon Professional Baseball (NPB), was established in 1936.
 Since the establishment of the Japan Professional Football League (J.League) in 1992, association football gained a wide following.
 The country co-hosted the 2002 FIFA World Cup with South Korea.
 Japan has one of the most successful football teams in Asia, winning the Asian Cup four times, and the FIFA Women's World Cup in 2011.
 Golf is also popular in Japan.

 In motorsport, Japanese automotive manufacturers have been successful in multiple different categories, with titles and victories in series such as Formula One, MotoGP, and the World Rally Championship.
 Drivers from Japan have victories at the Indianapolis 500 and the 24 Hours of Le Mans as well as podium finishes in Formula One, in addition to success in domestic championships.
 Super GT is the most popular national racing series in Japan, while Super Formula is the top-level domestic open-wheel series.
 The country hosts major races such as the Japanese Grand Prix.

 Japan hosted the Summer Olympics in Tokyo in 1964 and the Winter Olympics in Sapporo in 1972 and Nagano in 1998.
-The country hosted the official 2006 Basketball World Championship and will co-host the 2023 Basketball World Championship.
+The country hosted the official 2006 Basketball World Championship and co-hosted the 2023 Basketball World Championship.
 Tokyo hosted the 2020 Summer Olympics in 2021, making Tokyo the first Asian city to host the Olympics twice.
-The country gained the hosting rights for the official Women's Volleyball World Championship on five occasions, more than any other nation.
+The country gained the hosting rights for the official Women's Volleyball World Championship on five occasions, more than any other country.
 Japan is the most successful Asian Rugby Union country and hosted the 2019 IRB Rugby World Cup.